 - 3. Select Carbon Monoxide from the Ligands menu, and click on the remaining (three) free valences on chromium.
 Click on to produce a refined structure. - 4.
-Select New Molecule from the File menu.
+Select Build New Molecule from the File menu (1).
 Click on Rings, select Benzene and click on the screen.
-Click on and then on V. The document now contains both benzene chromium tricarbonyl and benzene. - Select Calculations...
-(Setup menu).
+Click on 1 and then on 6.
+The document now contains both benzene chromium tricarbonyl and benzene. - 5.
+Select Calculations... from the Setup menu ().
 Specify calculation of Equilibrium Geometry with the Semi-Empirical PM3 model.
-Make certain that Global Calculations (at the bottom of the

-- dialog) is checked.
+Make certain that Global Calculations (at the bottom of the dialog) is checked.
 Click on OK. - 6.
-Select Surfaces (Setup or Display menu).
-Click on Add and choose Electrostatic Potential Map from the menu.
-Make certain that Global Surfaces is checked. - 7.
+Select Surfaces from either the Setup or Display menu ().
+Click on Add and choose electrostatic potential map from the menu.
+Make certain that Global Surfaces is checked.
+Do not close the Surfaces dialog. - 7.
 Submit the job.
 Name it benzene chromium tricarbonyl.
-When completed bring up the spreadsheet (Spreadsheet from the Display menu), and check the box to the right of the label for both entries.
+When completed select Spreadsheet from the Display menu (), and check the box to the left of the label for both entries.
 This allows the two molecules to be displayed simultaneously on screen.
-If Coupled (Model menu) is checked, remove the checkmark by selecting it.
+By default, Coupled (Model menu) is checked.
+Remove the checkmark by selecting it.
 The two molecules may now be moved independently.
-Orient each molecule so that you can clearly see the benzene face (exposed face in the case of the organometallic). - 8.
-Check Electrostatic Potential Map in the Surfaces dialog.
-Compare electrostatic potential maps for both free and complexed benzene, with attention to the exposed benzene face.\ Does the Cr(CO)3 group donate or withdraw electrons from the ring?
+Orient each molecule so that you can clearly see the benzene face (exposed face in the case of the organometallic).

+- 8. Check electrostatic potential map in the Surfaces dialog.
+Compare electrostatic potential maps for both free and complexed benzene, with attention to the exposed benzene face.
+Does the Cr(CO)3 group donate or withdraw electrons from the ring?
 Would you expect the aromatic ring in benzene chromium tricarbonyl to be more or less susceptible to electrophilic attack than free benzene?
 More or less susceptible to nucleophilic attack? - 9.
-Both benzene and benzene chromium tricarbonyl are available from the Spartan Molecular Database.
-Make a copy of benzene chromium tricarbonyl (Save As from the File menu or click on in the interpolation in the copy selected, check B3LYP/6-31G\ from the list of available models in the Preview dialog and click on Replace All.
-Inside the Calculations dialog, specify an Energy calculation using the B3LYP/6-31G\ Density Functional model.
-Submit.
-When completed, examine the electrostatic potential maps.
+EDF2/6-31G results for both benzene and benzene chromium tricarbonyl are available from the Spartan Spectra and Properties Database (SSPD).
+Click on the name of whichever molecule is selected at the bottom of the screen, make certain that SSPD is selected and click on Replace.
+Click on All in the dialog that results.
+The graphical calculations do not need to be specified, but will require a few seconds to complete.
+When they are, examine the electrostatic potential maps.
 Are they qualitatively similar to those from the PM3 calculations? - 10.
-Remove all molecules and any remaining dialogs from the screen.
+Close all documents and any open dialogs.